⭐️ Exploring how offset printing works

-The preparation for the artwork before going through the press is a vital step in order to produce the exact printing output.
+The preparation for the artwork before going through the press is a vital step to produce the exact printing output.

 The best way to make sure you are preparing your files correctly is by contacting a product specialist of the packaging or printing company you are working with.

 PakFactory product specialists can provide full expertise and advice on preparing your artwork.

 Offset Printing Process

 - The impression of the image/text/graphics (or ‘type’) is first obtained on a ‘plate’ – this is usually a sheet of metal (although paper/polyester may also be used).
 It has been found that aluminum tends to give the best results.

 - It is the impression on the plate that is transferred to a rubber roller/cylinder, which is then used for offset printing.
 There will be two plates involved in the process if both sides of the paper need to be printed on.

 - A roller then feeds in the paper into the press.
 The cylinder (this is also made of rubber) containing the ink for your artwork design stamps or ‘prints’ onto the paper to create high quality color output and quality.

 The Benefits of Offset Printing

 - High quality and true color: Since Offset uses ink instead of toner (digital printing), the result of the print is a lot richer and clearer

 - Low cost: Medium to large quantity printing is best used with offset printing.
 The more quantities that are produced, the cheaper the unit cost becomes.

 - Fast and efficient: Web-fed can produce over 80,000 copies of printed materials while producing them in high quality

 - Flexible and dynamic: Offset printing works on a wide range of materials including paper, cardboard, wood, leather, and plastic while providing solutions to print finishing and other special requests